jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 that totally changes.
 And they know exactly the trap answer to put for those zipping through.
 Make sure you’ve taken into consideration every single symptom.

+# High-Yield Material

+Not all information is weighted equally.
+Every time a concept is tested, put a dot in the margin of your notes.
+You'll soon start to see which topics are most important.

 # The aftermath